Kinematic Lie Algebras From Twistor Spaces: Self-dual Yang--Mills theory

-The resulting Feynman diagram expansion for (amputated) correlators of hCS on twistor space $Z$ is tree-level-equivalent to the Feynman expansion for (amputated) correlators of MSSDYM because these theories are semiclassically equivalent.
-The former is a theory with KLA, propagator $\frac{1}{\wave_{\IR^4}}$, and Feynman expansion of the form~\eqref{eq:YM_amplitudes_parameterization}.
-Hence, MSSDYM possesses CK-duality, and the twistor action produces a CK-duality-manifesting spacetime action for SDYM after Kaluza--Klein (KK)-expanding along $\IC P^1$.
-Integrating out the KK-tower of auxiliary fields reproduces the Siegel action.
+Recall that the actions~\eqref{eq:action_hCS1} and~\eqref{eq:action_Siegel} are equivalent, i.e.~they share the same tree-level amplitudes.
+We can compute these by embedding external states on $\IR^{4}$, given by harmonic gauge potentials, into $A\in\Omega^{0|0,1|0}_{\rm red}$, respecting the gauge condition $\sfb A=0$.
+We then use the trivial Feynman rules derived from~\eqref{eq:action_hCS1} together with the propagator $\sfh=\frac{\sfb}{\wave{}_{\IR^4}}$.
+This Feynman diagram expansion manifests the KLA contained in $\frB_\text{SDYM}$ with $\BBox=\wave{}_{\IR^4}$.
+Hence, MSSDYM theory possesses CK-duality, and the twistor action produces a CK-duality-manifesting spacetime action for MSSDYM theory after Kaluza--Klein (KK)-expanding along $\IC P^1$.
+Integrating out the KK tower of auxiliary fields reproduces the Siegel action.